talmawash/sharecart/README.md

 ### App Evaluation
 - **Category:** Lifestyle
 - **Mobile:** Push notifications sent when changes occur to lists, and to notify list members that a user is shopping, etc.
 - **Story:** The app can help users purchase the items they need no more or less than they need.
-It makes it easy for people who share a space to communicate what they need or not with their group memebers.
+It makes it easy for people who share a space to communicate what they need or not with their group members.
 - **Market:** Potential user base is large as a lot of people share living spaces and this app can easily make their experience of grocery shopping better.
 Countless social groups can benefit from this app.
 - **Habit:** People use shopping lists often and Sharecart is a better way to do them!
 - **Scope:** The app main functionality (a shared list system) can be implemented within the program period while leaving extra time for additional features such as push notifications.